pinkywafer/PinkyLEDs/README.md

 It should be possible to run this on other ESP8266 boards, but other changes may be needed

 Additional libraries which you will require are:
-* ESP8266WiFi from ESP8266 (installed to arduinoIDE in boards manager)
+* ESP8266 Boards Version 2.5.0 (installed to arduinoIDE in boards manager)
+  * NOTE FastLED library is NOT compatible with ESP8266 boards version 2.5.1
 * ArduinoJson version 5 (I'm using version 5.13.5) (Will not work with version 6)
 * PubSubClient version 2.7
 * FastLED version 3.1+ (I'm currently using 3.2.6)